Notes

 Assignment for nodes with similar representations.
 This is expected based on the update rule.
 The authors also observe that auxiliary link prediction helps discouraging nodes that are far away to be pooled together.

 Sensitivity of the Pre-defined Maximum Number of Clusters.
 The assignment varies according to the depth of the network and the max number of clusters.
-Larger helps modeling more complex structure but also brings noise and is less efficiency.
+Larger CCC helps modeling more complex structure but also brings noise and is less efficiency.
 When there are too many clusters, it's possible that all nodes have low values for these clusters in the assignment matrix.